leontristain/modnotes/windhelm/upcoming.md

 ### Battlements

 Currently, the wallwalks are basically lined on both sides with a big, rectangular log.
 This has been my best idea so far but it's obviously not ideal.
 It would be really cool if we can add battlements along the outward-facing edge of the walls.
-Currently, there is a wall piece from "Castle Modders Resource" that I can use, though I worry that the size of the piece means a lot of copies are needed to fully cover all the walls.
-Would that result in performance issues?
-Not sure.

-Anyway, things to be experimented with.
+/u/Sacralletius on reddit has pointed me to [Black Thorn Keep](https://www.nexusmods.com/skyrimspecialedition/mods/25920) which contain custom assets for battlements and machicolations, and has open permissions.
+This seems promising as a source of those models, so I'm going to try to add them into the base mod.

 ### Windswept Manor Balcony Railing